OpenGATE/Gate/docs/source_and_particle_management.rst

 Dedicated branches
 ~~~~~~~~~~~~~~~~~~

-For this source 3 additional branches in **Hits** tree  are provided :
+For this source 4 additional branches are present in the **Hits** tree:

 * **gammaType** - describes the type of the gamma